 Stand Up Paddleboard PFDs

-In the United States, regulations may also differ based on how and where you use your paddleboard.
-For instance, paddleboards operated outside designated swimming, surfing, or bathing areas are classified as “vessels” under US Coast Guard rules.
+In the U.S., these regulations can vary further based on where and how you paddle.
+For example, paddleboards used beyond marked swimming, surfing, or bathing zones are considered “vessels” under U.S. Coast Guard regulations.

 Which PFDs are best for Stand Up Paddle Boarding?